minio/minio/docs/metrics/healthcheck/README.md

 This probe is used to identify situations where the server is running but may not behave optimally, i.e. sluggish response or corrupt back-end.
 Such problems can be *only* fixed by a restart.

-Internally, MinIO liveness probe handler does a ListBuckets call.
-If successful, the server returns 200 OK, otherwise 503 Service Unavailable.
+Internally, MinIO liveness probe handler checks if backend is alive and in read quorum to take requests.

 When liveness probe fails, Kubernetes like platforms restart the container.

 ### Readiness probe

 This probe is used to identify situations where the server is not ready to accept requests yet.
-In most cases, such conditions recover in some time.
+In most cases, such conditions recover in some time such as quorum not available on drives due to load.

-Internally, MinIO readiness probe handler checks for total go-routines.
-If the number of go-routines is less than 10000 (threshold), the server returns 200 OK, otherwise 503 Service Unavailable.
+Internally, MinIO readiness probe handler checks for backend is alive and in read quorum then the server returns 200 OK, otherwise 503 Service Unavailable.

 Platforms like Kubernetes *do not* forward traffic to a pod until its readiness probe is successful.